Klaus Reichenbach: Bundestag and Resignation

-Reichenbach was one of 144 Volkskammer members co-opted to the Bundestag following German reunification on 3 October 1990.
-In the first all-German Bundestag election in December 1990, he won the direct mandate in the constituency of Chemnitz.
-Reichenbach served on the Bundestag's Sports Committee, the European Community Committee, and from 1992, on the Special Committee for the European Union.
+Reichenbach was one of Volkskammer members who co-opted to the Bundestag, following Germany's reunification on 3 October 1990.

 He was considered a candidate for the role of Minister-President of Saxony, but he declined, saying his wife wouldn't have approved.
-Kurt Biedenkopf, briefly chairman of North Rhine-Westphalia CDU in the 80s, instead became the CDU's top candidate for the October 1990 state elections and subsequently Minister-President.

 Soon after reunification, the Saxon CDU faced immense internal turmoil and pressure regarding its political future, particularly concerning the influence of former bloc party members, known as "recorders".
-In 1991, Der Spiegel described the reputation of the Eastern CDU as being "in tatters;" the organization struggled severely, reportedly losing around 1,000 members every month in Saxony alone.
+In 1991, Der Spiegel described the reputation of the Eastern CDU as being "in tatters"; the organization struggled severely, reportedly losing around 1,000 members every month in Saxony alone.
 The internal conflict was a microcosm of wider social tensions "between the CDU grassroots on the one hand and former CDU leaders on the other."
-In their efforts to "tackle the legacy of the past," federal CDU leadership, including Chancellor Helmut Kohl and CDU General Secretary Volker Rühe, sought to "break the power of the recorders" and support reformers, such as Arnold Vaatz, the head of the Sächsische Staatskanzlei under Kurt Biedenkopf.
+In their efforts to "tackle the legacy of the past", federal CDU leadership, including Chancellor Helmut Kohl and CDU General Secretary Volker Rühe, sought to "break the power of the recorders" and support reformers, such as Arnold Vaatz, the head of the Sächsische Staatskanzlei under Kurt Biedenkopf.

 This struggle culminated in the CDU party conference in Görlitz in the fall of 1991, where a "reformist minority" passed a key resolution demanding that "party officials who had once been loyal to the SED were required to resign from office", alongside provisions for the expulsion of Stasi informants.
 The measure was aimed at "denying new posts to veteran party members" like Reichenbach (who had been on the CDU executive board since 1987).
 Ultimately, Reichenbach, who was among the state association heads facing replacement, was deeply affected by this atmosphere.
 Vaatz observed that Reichenbach likely "no longer wanted to be subjected to the pressure" he faced because of his "previous role as district chairman of the CDU in Chemnitz," noting that "the attacks had worn him down considerably."

-Amid continuous pressure regarding his past as a high-ranking bloc party politician, Reichenbach resigned as chairman of the Saxon CDU on 14 September 1991.
+Amid continuous pressure regarding his past as a high-ranking bloc party politician, Reichenbach resigned as chairman of the Saxon CDU in September 1991.
 Following his resignation, Minister President Kurt Biedenkopf succeeded him as state chairman of the CDU Saxony.
 Reichenbach was "soon deeply disappointed" during his time in Bonn, where he found himself a "backbencher".
 He recalled, "I made many good suggestions," but felt he could "achieve almost nothing".
 Due to this frustration, Reichenbach left the Bundestag and thus retired from politics completely in 1994.
 Since 1995, he has worked as a practicing lawyer in Hartmannsdorf.